openmovementproject/openmovement/Docs/project-maturity.md

 *QU20* The project aims to produce well documented software.

-*QU30* The project members may be contact via a private channel to report security issues.
+*QU30* The project members may be contact via a private channel to report security issues: (support `@` openmovement.dev)

 *QU40* The project puts a priority on backwards compatibility and aims to document any incompatible changes and provide tools and documentation to help users transition to new features.